mate-academy/qa_cypress_e2e_web_tables/README.md

 **Your task** is to check the following points:

-1. Pagination.
+1. Pagination.+
-1. Rows count selection.
+2. Rows count selection.+
-1. Add a new worker.
+3. Add a new worker.+
-1. Delete a worker.
+4. Delete a worker.+
-1. Delete all workers.
+5. Delete all workers.
-1. Find a worker in the search field and edit it.
+6. Find a worker in the search field and edit it.+
-1. Validate data in the worker row after editing the worker.
+7. Validate data in the worker row after editing the worker.+
-1. Check the search by all column values.
+8. Check the search by all column values.